iam-zain/PD_and_Non_Motor_Symptoms/README.md

-# Project: Predicting Parkinson’s disease from non-motor symptoms and their association with DNA methylation
+# Project: Smell Loss as Biologically Informed Indicator of Parkinson’s Disease

-Gender-based Evaluation of Non-motor symptoms with DNA Epigenetic Regulation.
+This repository contains the codes used in our study.
+The project applies machine learning for non-motor symptom prioritization, and utilizes transcriptomic and DNA methylation analyses to uncover molecular links with olfactory dysfunction.

-Analyzing non-motor symptoms and DNA methylation data of Parkinsons Disease patients.
-Deploying machine learning methods to predict the disease using these data.
+Scripts here include feature selection, classification modeling, SHAP interpretation, and WGCNA for gene module discovery.
+The aim is to provide reproducible workflows that connect clinical data with underlying biology in Parkinson’s disease.

 ## FAQ